Best Cartridge for Concealed Carry: Keeping It Under Wraps

 While every cartridge has the capability to stop a dangerous threat, some are just better at it than others.

 In the end, the best caliber for concealed carry is one that does enough damage to quickly eliminate a threat.
-It also needs to be loaded in a gun you can shoot well when you need to, but keep reasonably hidden under clothing until you do.
+It also needs to be loaded in a gun you can shoot well when you need it to, but keep reasonably well hidden under clothing until then.

 Choosing the Best Cartridge for Concealed Carry

-Finding the right cartridge/handgun combo for concealed carry isn’t as easy as you might think.
+Finding the right cartridge/handgun combo for concealed carry isn’t as easy as one might think.
 What works well for one concealed carrier may not work at all for another.

-Choosing a CCW is mostly about finding the right balance of power, shoot-ability, and concealment.
-That balance point is influenced by the individual shooter’s body type, strength, experience level, and even personal wardrobe choices.
+Choosing a CCW is mostly about finding the right balance of power, "shoot-ability," and concealment.
+That balance point is influenced by the individual shooter’s body type, strength, experience level, and personal wardrobe choices.

-We decided to dive into the most popular cartridges used for modern concealed carry.
-Self-defense is a very personal issue, and no one other than you should decide which cartridge you should use.
-This article will help you weigh the pros and cons of each option and get you one step closer to making an informed decision about what to carry.
+Self-defense is a very personal issue.
+No one other than you should decide which cartridge you should use.
+This article is only intended to help you weigh the pros and cons of several options, and take you one step closer to making an informed decision about what to carry.

 9mm Luger - Our Top Pick

-Although it was once considered “too little gun” for defensive shooting, modern technology has brought the 9mm Luger a long way in just a couple of decades.
+Although it was once considered “too little gun” for defensive shooting, modern technology has brought the 9mm Luger a long way over the course of just a couple of decades.
 Today, 9mm is the most popular CCW cartridge on the market.
 It is widely used by law enforcement and civilians alike.

 Energy and Penetration

-Advancements in bullet and ballistics technology have moved the 9mm Luger from the “underpowered” category and made it a viable option for eliminating bad guys.
+Advancements in bullet and ballistics technology have moved the 9mm Luger up from the “underpowered” category and made it a viable option for neutralizing threats.

-9mm is sometimes criticized as a self-defense load because larger calibers shoot heavier projectiles and carry more kinetic energy (which is often construed as “stopping power”).
-What the smaller 9mm lacks in weight, it more than makes up for with velocity.
+9mm is sometimes criticized for its capability as a self-defense load because larger calibers fire heavier projectiles and carry more kinetic energy (which is often construed as “stopping power”).
+But what the smaller 9mm lacks in weight, it more than makes up for with velocity.

 The real question here isn’t whether 9mm has more “stopping power” than larger calibers.
 That answer will always be “no”.